Leibniz's News from China 1697

 In his writings on the ‘Cult of Confucius’ Leibniz strongly supported the Chinese side against that of some Jesuits - particularly Father Niccolò Longobardo ➚.
 The term ‘accommodationist’ was used to describe those who thought the Confucian Rites could be accommodated within Christianity.
 Leibniz sincere belief was that ancient Chinese rites were compatible with Christian theology.
 He supported the slow assimilation approach of Matteo Ricci.
 He believed there was a concept of an incorporeal ‘reason’ permeating all things.
 The ‘worship’ of Confucius was merely a reverence for a universal rational existence and not idolatry.

 Leibniz was fascinated with the Chinese written language.
 As early as 1679 he was interested in finding a key (Clavis Sinica ➚) to understand the characters.
 Like many European intellectuals it was seen as a code that needed deciphering like the Egyptian hieroglyphs.
 Was there a logic to the structure of each character?
 Leibniz was intrigued by the work of the first British sinophile John Webb who believed that the Chinese language was the primal language - the first language spoken by Adam and all people up until the Tower of Babel ➚.
-He must have discovered that some Chinese characters clearly represent actual or abstract things.
+Webb must have discovered that some Chinese characters clearly represent actual or abstract things.
 This makes it much more universal than a phonetic language such as Latin, German and French.
-Leibniz later came to learn that Chinese has a phonetic hint in most of the character representation and so it has less appeal as a universal written language.
-He proposed that a new language should be devised based on the concepts of written Chinese.
+One researcher, Andreas Müller produced great excitement in 1674 when he claimed to have discovered the key, but this seems to have been a fraud - no Clavis Sinica was ever published by him.
+Leibniz later came to learn that Chinese has a phonetic hint (radical) in most of the characters and so it has much less appeal as a universal written language.
+Leibniz proposed that a new language should be devised based on the concepts of written Chinese.
 He shared the view of Robert Hooke ➚, Ward and Wilkins that a new language for scientific discourse would remove ambiguity that could simply express ideas in pure logic.
 He wrote to Louis XIV ➚ (the Sun King ) to suggest everyone should be taught in this new universal language.